Parsl/parsl.github.io/_posts/2024-07-31-Meet-Kelechi-Nwankwo.md

 ## Journey to Outreachy and Parsl

 **What inspired you to get involved with Outreachy, Parsl, and open-source software?**<br>
 I've always been drawn to open-source software, Inkscape, in particular, has been a game-changer for me, a testament to the power of collaborative, free software.
 The collaborative nature and accessibility of open-source tools inspired me to seek opportunities within this realm.
-When I learned about Outreachy, I was immediately intrigued.
+When I learned about <a href="https://www.outreachy.org/" target="_blank">Outreachy</a>, I was immediately intrigued.
 I followed the journey of an alumnus, and their experience resonated with my aspirations.

 Feeling inspired, I joined Outreachy because it fosters growth, collaboration, and inclusivity.
 When the opportunity for internships arose, Parsl's "Increasing Access to Distributed Computing in Python: Improving Parsl’s Website and Documentation" project resonated with me, aligning perfectly with my aspirations.<br>